solana-labs/solana-bigtable/README.md

 Alternatively, you create the tables by running the following commands through CLI:

-1. Update the `.cbtrc` file with credentials of the project and Bigtable instance on which we want to do the read and write operations:
+1. Update the `.cbtrc` file with credentials of the project and Bigtable instance in which we want to do the read and write operations:
     * `echo project = [PROJECT ID] > ~/.cbtrc`
     * `echo instance = [BIGTABLE INSTANCE ID] >> ~/.cbtrc`
     * `cat ~/.cbtr`